-If your physician determines that you are a candidate for Oral Appliance Therapy (OAT), a device is custom made for you by Dr. Maria Yazji, which will provide relief and a comfortable solution for your unrestful nights.
-Although there are many over-the-counter appliances available, they are not custom fitted to your mouth and many people find them quite uncomfortable to use.
-OAT Therapy with Dr. Yazji starts with a mold of your mouth which is used to create your personally customized OAT appliance that is fabricated to fit your mouth just right.
+If your physician determines that you are a candidate for Oral Appliance Therapy (OAT), a device is custom-made for you by Dr. Maria Yazji, which will provide relief and a comfortable solution for your unrestful nights.
+Although there are many over-the-counter appliances available, they are not custom-fitted to your mouth and many people find them quite uncomfortable to use.
+OAT Therapy with Dr. Yazji starts with a mold of your mouth which is used to create your personal customized OAT appliance that is fabricated to fit your mouth just right.

 A TRULY RESTFUL NIGHT’S SLEEP

 Dr. Maria Yazji will work with you to determine the correct fit and comfort for your personalized OAT appliance, including a follow-up appointment to be sure you are adjusting to your custom OAT appliance.
 A restful and refreshing night’s sleep will improve your quality of life.
 Call today for your appointment with Dr. Maria Yazji at any of our convenient locations in Weston, Miami, or Brickell at (954) 217-3737 or visit our website for more information.